 We not only teach sailing techniques, we prepare you for a sailor’s way of life.

 All of our courses are summarized below.
 You can check availability and dates, inquire about a particular class, or even apply online by clicking the Enroll Now button.
 For full details about the ASA curriculum, see the ASA Course Summaries.
 Information about class times, procedures, policies, and equipment can be found in our FAQ and Travel Planning sections.

-Our most popular course - learn to sail and become certified for bareboat chartering and big boat sailing.
+Our most popular course - learn to sail on a live-aboard cruise and become certified for bareboat chartering and big boat sailing.
 This course combines the Basic Sailing (ASA 101), Basic Coastal Cruising (ASA 103), and Bareboat Chartering (ASA 104) levels of the ASA curriculum.
 No prior experience or certification is necessary for this course.
 If you’re completely new to sailing, however, it’s very important to study and prepare before the first day of class.
 You’ll receive course material in advance to help you do this.

 For more details, see Catamaran Sailing.

 A home study program for Coastal Navigation - ASA 105.
 Cost includes textbooks, DVD, practice chart, testing and certification fees.
 Testing will be done immediately prior to the start of Course C or Course C Cat.
 This course or previous certification in ASA 105 (Coastal Navigation) is required for the Advanced Coastal Cruising (ASA 106) certification.

 In this class for experienced coastal sailors you’ll learn advanced seamanship skills, maintenance, and troubleshooting of boat systems.
 Leaving from our Fort Lauderdale base, this course includes a Gulf Steam crossing to Bimini, Bahamas.
 After a few days cruising the Bimini Islands, you’ll make a return crossing of the Gulf Stream to Fort Lauderdale.